Botii/Simulating-GPS-spoofing-attack/README.md

     ```
 4. **Reboot the System.**
 5. **Controller Option:**
-    - If you do not have a PS4 controller, use the no-controller spoofing script provided in the second implementation folder.
+    - If you do not have a PS4 controller, use spoofingScripts/SeconImplementation/noController.py.
 6. **Wait** until all configurations and initialization processes are complete.
 7. **Arm the Drone with Throttle 10:**
     ```bash